enyushi1/enyushi1.github.io/_pages/about.md

 I am pursuing my Ph.D. degree with the [School of Electronic and Information Engineering](http://eie.bjtu.edu.cn/), Beijing Jiaotong University, China, since Sep/2020.
 My supervisor is Prof. [Jiayi Zhang](https://sites.google.com/site/jiayizhang8650/).
 Since Nov/2023, I have been a visiting Ph.D. student at the School of Electrical & Electronic Engineering, Nanyang Technological University, Singapore.
 My supervisor during my visiting time at Nanyang Technological University is Prof. [Chau Yuen](https://dr.ntu.edu.sg/cris/rp/rp02157).

-My research primarily focuses on next-generation MIMO technology, including **extremely large-scale MIMO (XL-MIMO)** and **cell-free massive MIMO (CF mMIMO)**.
+My research primarily focuses on next-generation MIMO technology, including **Reconfigurable intelligent surface (RIS)** and **cell-free massive MIMO (CF mMIMO)**.
 Our key objective is to explore <font color="#C93756">"performance analysis and efficient design for next-generation MIMO systems"</font>.
 If you are interested in our work, you can refer to this [repository](https://github.com/BJTU-MIMO) and WeChat official account (ID: BJTU MIMO) for the latest updates of our group!

-If you have any questions or have an interest in collaborating with me, please feel free to email me (zhewang_77@bjtu.edu.cn) or add my WeChat (zhewang_77)!
+If you have any questions or have an interest in collaborating with me, please feel free to email me (enyushi@bjtu.edu.cn) or add my WeChat (enyushi1)!

 News